CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 - **✅ Consistent Repository Pattern:** All repository create methods now follow the same pattern - returning the full entity object instead of just an ID.
 - **✅ Stable Test Suite:** All tests are passing (61 tests pass, 10 skipped, 11 test suites).
 - **✅ Client-Side Authentication:** Authentication flow successfully refactored to client-side with background iframe integration.
+  - **OAuth Redirect Handler:** The `/oauthredirect` route is now a fully client-side component (`page.tsx`).
+It directly calls the `handleOAuthRedirect` action, consolidating logic and removing the need for a separate server-side API handler for the callback.
+This pattern was chosen to simplify the flow.

 ## 2. Current Work